DAism2019/SCC0/README.md

 Up to this point, essentially, Externally Owned Accounts are all anonymous accounts.
 No matter what you do, it is impossible to establish a reliable relationship of ownership with anyone's real-name identity.
 Therefore, dApps or dAIpps based on smart contracts are all anonymous applications.

 In terms of development, this anonymity mechanism brings some advantages that real-name mechanisms cannot match.
 The most prominent aspect is that due to anonymity, in the ongoing development and use of dApps/dAIpps, no one can prove their ownership of any rights related to them, nor can anyone prove who bears any responsibilities associated with them.
-The most valuable feature of this anonymity is that it allows us to establish the first public license in human history: Smart Creative Commons Zero (SCC0).
-In short, adhering to the SCC0 license means that the development and ownership of the dApp or dAIpp will not be linked to anyone's real identity, thus becoming a pure decentralized public application.
+The most valuable feature of this anonymity is that it allows us to establish the first license for public dapps/dAIpps: Smart Creative Commons Zero (SCC0).
+In short, adhering to the SCC0 license means that the development and ownership of the dApp or dAIpp will not be linked to anyone's real identity, thus becoming a pure public decentralized application.

 We refer to dApps or dAIpps that follow the SCC0 license as Smart Commons.
-Smart Commons are decentralized public applications.
+Smart Commons are public decentralized applications.

 # Motivation